cogentcore/cogentcore.github.io/content/blog/-2024-07-17-initial-release.md

 ### Go GUIs: Fyne and Gio

-* Fyne is "fine" but we found it lacking in a number of areas: styling, complex widgets, etc..
+* Fyne is "fine" overall, but it lacks the support for customization and complexity that is necessary to build powerful real-world apps.

-* Gio has a very powerful set of platform-specific backend code, but the low-level nature of the immediate-mode design makes it very difficult to develop complex, large-scale appliations.
+* Gio has a very powerful set of platform-specific backend code, but the low-level nature of the immediate-mode design makes it very difficult to develop complex, large-scale applications, since there are too many steps to accomplish things.